About

 Upstate Giving is a free site.
 You won’t bump into paywalls or subscription offers when performing searches or clicking on links.

 Our database encompasses more than 50,000 grants of $1,000 and above, in more than 1,000 communities, in 53 Upstate counties.
-We follow giving by more than 1,100 grantors.
+We follow the philanthropy of more than 1,100 grantors.*

 For those looking to give back to their hometowns, we list not only the names of local charities, but of other nonprofits such as libraries, volunteer fire departments, and volunteer ambulance corps.
 Remember where you came from!